 - 1 What is Essure, and How Does it Work?

 - 2 History of Essure Birth Control Device

 - 3 Medical Device Bills Emerged from Essure Complications

 - 5 Sample Cases from the Essure Lawsuits

 - 6 How do I Join the Essure Lawsuit?

 What is Essure, and How Does it Work?

 Essure is a permanent birth control device used by women.
 Essure inserts are like a 4-centimeter coil made from stainless steel, nickel, titanium, platinum, polyethylene terephthalate (or PET) fibers, and silver-tin.
 The manufacturers claimed that their device was 99.3 percent successful in preventing pregnancy.

 The Essure is simple to implant because it does not require any surgical intervention.
 The flexible device can be inserted into the fallopian tube path through the vagina and cervix.
 Scar tissues will form around the device in three months, blocking the path from the uterus to the fallopian tubes.
 The eggs are prevented moving from the ovaries to the uterus due to the blockage in the tub.
-Thus, it successfully creates a barrier keeping the sperms away from the eggs and prevents conception.
+Thus, it successfully creates a barrier keeping the sperm away from the eggs and prevents conception.